sugaryourcoffee/monitoring/docs/ganglia.md

 * `tcpdump` to check that data is actually send
 * `gstat` to see whether the metrics of a cluster are collected at a node that represents the node
-* `/var/log/auth.log` to see which user is accessing which appliations
+* `/var/log/auth.log` to see which user is accessing which applications
 * `gmond` and `gmetad` running in debug mode to check for errors

 The following error analysis strategies are inspired by the excellent [blog](http://hakunamapdata.com/ganglia-configuration-for-a-small-hadoop-cluster-and-some-troubleshooting/) from Adam Kawa.

-Cluster doens't show all nodes in the web interface
+Cluster doesn't show all nodes in the web interface
 ---------------------------------------------------
 Even though data gets send by `gmond` it doesn't arrive at the Ganglia server.
 If you have more than one interface you might sending from the wrong interface.